Jonas Lidströmer

 Jonas Lidströmer (1755–1808) was a Swedish inventor and officer in the Swedish Navy.

 Lidströmer was born in 1755 at Lagfors bruk, Medelpad, and died 1808 in Stockholm.
-He was a colonel-mecanicus, head of the mechanical state of the Royal Swedish-Finnish Navy, Royal Inventor and advisor to the king, Knight of the Order of Vasa and eventually knighted Lidströmer (he was previously called Lidström).
+He was a colonel-mecanicus, head of the mechanical state of the Royal Swedish Navy, Royal Inventor and advisor to the king, Knight of the Order of Vasa and eventually knighted Lidströmer (he was previously called Lidström).